United States Declaration of Independence: Annotated text of the engrossed declaration

 The declaration is not divided into formal sections; but it is often discussed as consisting of five parts: introduction, preamble, indictment of King George III, denunciation of the British people, and conclusion.

+The version of the signed document that people saw at the time was also signed by Mary Katherine Goddard.
+She was the postmaster of Baltimore and was tasked by the Continental Congress with printing the signed Declaration.
+Her normal signature, in her capacity as the owner of the Maryland Journal, was "M.K.
+Goddard," but she signed the Declaration of Independence with her full name.

 Influences and legal status

 Historians have often sought to identify the sources that most influenced the words and political philosophy of the Declaration of Independence.
 By Jefferson's own admission, the Declaration contained no original ideas, but was instead a statement of sentiments widely shared by supporters of the American Revolution.
 As he explained in 1825:

 Neither aiming at originality of principle or sentiment, nor yet copied from any particular and previous writing, it was intended to be an expression of the American mind, and to give to that expression the proper tone and spirit called for by the occasion.

 Jefferson's most immediate sources were two documents written in June 1776: his own draft of the preamble of the Constitution of Virginia, and George Mason's draft of the Virginia Declaration of Rights.
 Ideas and phrases from both of these documents appear in the Declaration of Independence.
 Mason's opening was: